-In April 2020, in connection with the SADA License Agreement, the Company entered into certain stock grant agreements pursuant to which it agreed to issue a total of 213,996 shares to two non-employee researchers who were involved in the development of the SADA-BiDE (2-step Self-Assembly and DisAssembly-Bispecific DOTA-Engaging antibody system) Pre-targeted Radioimmunotherapy Platform (the "SADA Technology") licensed from MSK and MIT in consideration for their prior service.
+In April 2020, in connection with the SADA License Agreement, the Company entered into two stock grant agreements pursuant to which it agreed to issue a total of 213,996 shares to two non-employee researchers who were involved in the development of the SADA-BiDE (2-step Self-Assembly and DisAssembly-Bispecific DOTA-Engaging antibody system) Pre-targeted Radioimmunotherapy Platform in consideration for their respective prior service.
 All 213,996 shares were issued in April 2020 into escrow with 40% of the shares immediately vesting at the time of issuance and the remaining 60% of the shares subject to vesting ratably over the next three years on the anniversary date of the agreement.
-As of March 31, 2023, the two non-employee researchers have vested in 80% of the total grant with the final 20% vesting on the anniversary date of the agreement in April 2023.
+The remaining 20% of the award vested in April 2023 resulting in all 213,996 shares being vested as of June 30, 2023.
 There is no cash settlement feature, and no future service is required for the non-employee researchers to vest and receive the shares.
-In April 2020, the Company recognized a research and development expense of \$7,376,000, which reflected the fair value of the issued shares on the grant date.
+In April 2020, the Company recognized \$7,376,000, the fair value of the issued shares on the grant date, within research and development expense.
 There is no future expense related to these awards.

-In July 2020, pursuant to the stock grant agreements, the Company also loaned the two researchers a total of \$2,610,000 related to their individual tax payments due in conjunction with the stock grants.
-Each of the loans are evidenced by a three-year Secured Promissory Note, which had maturity dates of April 2023 and June 2023.
-The outstanding principal amounts of the loans, together with all accrued interest thereon at the rate of 1% per annum, is due and payable on the maturity date of the loans.
-The loans are secured by Pledge and Security Agreements, pursuant to which the researchers have pledged the shares as security for repayment of the loans.
-In July 2022, one of the researchers repaid their Secured Promissory Note, which had a maturity date of April 2023, and accrued interest, which resulted in a de minimis loss compared to the amortized cost of the loan, in exchange for 57,887 shares that were pledged as part of their security.
+In July 2020, pursuant to the stock grant agreements, the Company also loaned the two researchers a total of \$2.610.000 related to their individual tax payments due in conjunction with the stock grants.
+Each of the loans were evidenced by a Secured Promissory Note, which had respective maturity dates in April 2023 and June 2023.
+The outstanding principal amount of each loan, together with all accrued interest thereon at the rate of 1% per annum, was due and payable on the respective maturity dates of the loans.
+The loans were secured by Pledge and Security Agreements, pursuant to which the researchers pledged the shares as security for repayment of the loans.
+In July 2022, one of the researchers repaid their loan, which had a maturity date in April 2023, and accrued interest, which resulted in a de minimis loss compared to the amortized cost of the loan, in exchange for 57,887 shares that remained pledged as part of its security.
 Upon receipt, the Company recorded treasury shares at an acquisition cost of \$963,000, based on the share price on the settlement date.
 The Company subsequently cancelled the acquired treasury shares resulting in a reduction of outstanding common stock and a reduction of additional paid-in-capital totaling \$963,000.
-During the fourth quarter of 2022, the Company concluded that the other loan receivable, with a maturity date of June 2023, was impaired resulting in a \$1,051,000 charge for the year-ended December 31, 2022.
-The remaining loan receivable balance is included in other current assets on the Company's Consolidated Balance Sheets as of March 31, 2023 and December 31, 2022.
+During the fourth quarter of 2022, the Company concluded that the other loan receivable, with a maturity date of June 2023, was impaired, which resulted in a \$1,051,000 charge for the year ended December 31, 2022.
+In June 2023, the other researcher repaid his loan, which resulted in a de minimis gain compared to the book value of the loan, which included the impact of the previous impairment charge.
+The loan was repaid in exchange for 58,763 shares that remained pledged as part of its security.
+Upon receipt, the Company recorded treasury shares at an acquisition cost of \$480,000, based on the closing price of the Company's common stock on the settlement date.
+The Company subsequently cancelled the acquired treasury shares, which resulted in a reduction of outstanding common stock and a reduction of additional paid-in-capital totaling \$480,000.

-NOTE 11-SHARE-BASED COMPENSATION
+NOTE 11-STOCK-BASED COMPENSATION